singhsahilzeeve/Zeeve-read-the-docs/source/Avalanche.md

 ---

-You can Choose **Managed-AWS** (Zeeve's managed hosting) for the infrastructure of your node or you can use your cloud account (AWS/DO) for the hosting of your node.
+You can choose **Managed** (Zeeve's managed hosting) for the infrastructure of your node, or you can use your own cloud account (AWS/DO/GCP/Tencent) for hosting your node.

 Choose the configuration you want.
 Click on the card and follow the steps accordingly.

 1. **Network Info**
-Clicking on the card you will be landed on a page similar to the below image.
-In this section, we have to provide network-related information for ex- Network Name, Network type, etc.
+Clicking on the card, you will be landed on a page similar to the below image.
+In this section, we have to provide network-related information, for ex- Network Name, Network type, etc.

   ![](images/avalancheCreateNetwork-1.png)